tengfei-emory/scBatch/README.md

 ```

 # Example with simulated data
 The following script utilizes scBatch to conduct batch effect correction on a simulated scRNA-seq data by [splatter](https://bioconductor.org/packages/release/bioc/html/splatter.html).
 It will take around ten minutes to simulate and correct a data with 100 subjects and 10000 genes.
 It can be observed from PCA plots that the batch effects are mitigated as the biological patterns are restored after correction.
-For data set with large sample size, please consider utilize high performance computing (HPC) platforms.
-The typically running time for data sets with sample size less than 1,000 is between 2 to 3 hours on HPC devices.

 ```{r}
 library(splatter)